Noble-Lab/Carafe/README.md

 usage: Options
  -i <arg>                PSM file
  -ms <arg>               MS file in mzML format -fixMod <arg>           Fixed modification, the format is like : 1,2,3.
-Use '-printPTM' to show all
-                         supported modifications.
 Default is 1 (Carbamidomethylation(C)[57.02]).
                          If there is no fixed modification, set it as '-fixMod no' or '-fixMod 0'.
  -varMod <arg>           Variable modification, the format is the same with -fixMod.
 Default is 2
                          (Oxidation(M)[15.99]).
 If there is no variable modification, set it as '-varMod no' or '-varMod 0'.
+For phosphorylation, the code is "7,8,9".
  -maxVar <arg>           Max number of variable modifications, default is 1 -db <arg>               Protein database
  -o <arg>                Output directory